Frequently Asked Questions

 • 100% of the 2023 increase is going into a separate account to be used solely for the new bridge.
 This money is held in a reserve fund that will be used to secure the federal loan that will pay for the portion of bridge costs not covered by grants.

 • Yes.
 Toll revenue is needed to cover the cost of the construction loan repayment and ongoing maintenance and operations of the bridge.
+The Authority is committed to ensuring the tolls stay as low as possible and will set the new tolls based on the finances of the project when the bridge opens.

 • Not until the new bridge opens.
 However, after July 1, 2026, all toll revenue will go to maintaining the existing bridge or building the new bridge; it will not be used for non-bridge purposes.